Home › Forum & Tutorials › Sex Dolls Care Forum › How to repair TPE Dolls

 - Shredded TPE material (needed to create a TPE paste or jelly)

 This is obtained by shredding small pieces of the TPE sample piece included in your repair kit.
 Simply use scissors to cut thin pieces of TPE into a solvent resistant container.

-Mixing this shredded TPE pieces with our special glue will give you a thick TPE piece that can be used pretty much like concrete on a hole.
+Mixing this shredded TPE pieces with our TPE glue will give you a thick TPE paste that can be used pretty much like concrete to fill a hole.